Legal Topics Toggle navigation

 As the holiday season approaches, questions naturally arise concerning the permissibility of displaying Christmas trees and other holiday decorations on campus.
 The concern is that certain types of holiday and religious displays may violate constitutional restrictions respecting the separation of church and state.

 This guidance is intended to clarify what types of holiday displays are permissible on university property, including in employee offices and cubicles.
-If further clarification is needed, please do not hesitate to contact the Office of the General Counsel or your campus legal offices.
+If further clarification is needed, please do not hesitate to contact the Office of General Counsel or if you are an employee of UW-Madison or UW-Milwaukee, your respective campus legal office.

 The display of Christmas trees on campus is generally permissible.
 Courts have recognized that Christmas trees have become simply a secular symbol associated with the winter holiday season.
 All holiday displays must also be consistent with applicable fire and safety codes.
 For more information about what those codes require, contact your institution’s safety or risk management office.
 A list of safety and risk management contacts are available here.